gamestrafe/thedivision2/source/_pages/crafting.md

     description: Crafting is an important aspect of The Division 2.
 All you need to know about crafting.
 ---

 Before you can start to craft, you need to find and recruit Inaya al-Khaliq to the base of operations.
-You can do so by finishing the Wahsington Hotel Mission and return to Odessa in The Theater.
+You can do so by finishing the Washington Hotel Mission and return to Odessa in The Theater.
 After that you can simply talk to her on the same level that the door with Odessa is, near the western ramp.
 Then she will be in the crafting room close to where you can upgrade your skills.

 Secondly you need blueprints.
-Those can be gained by completing certain tasks like projects.
+Those can be gained by completing [side missions](/side-missions.html), certain [projects](/projects.html) and later by liberating high level (3+) control points.

 When you craft [weapon mods](/weapon-mods.html), they are created and stay with you forever, you can use them in as many guns as you like.